 Last month, I wrote about a healthy living documentary for our local PBS station that I was privileged to be a part of.
 I attended the screening party recently at the University of South Florida and was frankly a bit disappointed as the documentary seemed to focus almost exclusively on exercise as the optimal way of being healthy with eating well a distant second on the list of priorities.

-We roasted two ducks for Christmas dinner this year.
+We roasted two ducks for Christmas dinner this year, and after we picked them clean, I made a ton of homemade bone broth too.
 As luck would have it, I was able to source them for the fantastic price.
-For such a gourmet dinner choice, they turned out less expensive than the local chickens I buy!
+For such a gourmet dinner choice plus the duck broth, they turned out less expensive than the local chickens I buy!

 Soaking lentils play a critical part in my traditional cooking repertoire.
 Low in phytic acid and other anti-nutrients, lentils require only a quick soak before they are ready to cook – unlike beans.
 If you sometimes have trouble digesting beans like I do, even when properly soaked and cooked, lentils are a wonderful alternative.

 In all my years helping folks transition their wayward eating ways back to the tried, true and traditional, I have discovered that homemade fish broth or stock consistently ranks as one of those kitchen activities with a “ain’t no way I’m going to do that” sign attached to it.